kenjennings/HelloWhirled/README.md

 # HelloWhirled

-Various kinds of "Hello, Whirled!".
-(Close relative of the more advanced "Visualize Whirled Peas!" application.)
+Since I had to create a "hello world" repository as part of the initial tutorial, I decided to continue and provide its pitiful existence some sort of purpose.

-Some examples common, others on platforms and languages that may not be familiar to most.
+Here you will find various kinds of "Hello, Whirled!" programs.
+(This is a close relative of the more advanced "Visualize Whirled Peas!" application.)

 [![HelloWhirled](https://github.com/kenjennings/HelloWhirled/blob/master/HelloWhirled.png)](#features)